berkeley-dsep-infra/hubploy/docs/howto/hubploy-setup-dev-environment.rst

 Using a Custom Hubploy Locally
 ==============================

-Hubploy can normally be installed via ``pip install hubploy``, but using a custom version of Hubploy will require different installation methods.
+Hubploy can be installed via ``pip install hubploy``, but this version is very out-of-date.
+Using a custom version of Hubploy will require different installation methods.

 If you are just using your custom Hubploy locally, you can link it with ``pip``.
 Go to the top folder of your ``hubploy-template`` or JupyterHub deployment repo and run::